 - Pre-heat oven to 350 degrees and grease a 12-cavity mini donut pan.
 Sprinkle the chopped pecans into each cavity.
 (Once the donuts are turned out onto the cooling rack the pecans will be baked into the top).

 - In a large bowl, add the oat flour, protein powder, pumpkin spice, baking soda, salt and cinnamon.
 Stir until combined.

-- In a medium-sized bowl, add the pumpkin puree, almond milk, olive oil, egg whites and honey, and whisk until well combined.
+- In a medium-sized bowl, add the pumpkin, almond milk, oil, egg whites and honey, and whisk until well combined.

 - Make a well in the middle of the dry ingredients and pour the wet ingredients into the well.
 Stir until well combined but don’t over mix.
 The batter will be thick.

 - Spoon the batter into the donut cavities, spreading evenly but being careful not to disturb the pecans on the bottom.
 I did this by spooning little bits of the batter into the cavities and smoothing it out with the spoon.

 - Bake for 13-15 minutes, or until a tooth pick inserted in a donut comes out clean.
 Do not over bake as the tops of the donuts (including the pecans) may burn.